cloudfoundry/java-buildpack-dependency-builder/README.md

 When DEAs are provisioned, everything in the `buildpack_cache` directory will be available via the `$BUILDPACK_CACHE` environment variable.
 To populate the `buildpack_cache` directory, follow these steps:

-1. Clone `https://github.com/cloudfoundry/cf-release.git` and update its submodules (which takes a few minutes)
+1. Clone `https://github.com/cloudfoundry/cf-release.git` and update its submodules (which takes a few minutes).

-2. Change directory into the clone
+2. Change directory into the clone.

 3. Create `config/private.yml` with contents in the following format containing the appropriate S3 keys (see [blobstore information][] for more information):